ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

         already been through the antenatal and intrapartum models
     * - OL
       - Parent simulant experiences obstructed labor or uterine rupture
-    * - parent not dead of OL
+    * - parent did not die of OL
       - Parent simulant did not die of obstructed labor or uterine rupture
     * - parent died of OL
       - Parent simulant died of obstructed labor or uterine rupture